plewis/plewis.github.io/phylogenetics/xanadu.md

         quit;
     end;

 Once you have entered everything, use `^X` to exit.
-Nano will ask if you want to save the modified **buffer** (a _buffer_ is a predefined amount of computer memory used to store the text you type; the text stored in the buffer will be lost once you exit the program unless you save it to a file on the hard drive), at which point you should press the Y key to answer yes.
-Nano will now ask you whether you want to use the file name run.nex; this time just press Enter to accept.
+Nano will ask if you want to save the modified **buffer** (a _buffer_ is a predefined amount of computer memory used to store the text you type; the text stored in the buffer will be lost once you exit the program unless you save it to a file on the hard drive), at which point you should press the `Y` key to answer yes.
+Nano will now ask you whether you want to use the file name _run.nex_; this time just press Enter to accept.
 Nano should now exit and you can use cat to look at the contents of the file you just created:

     cat run.nex

 ####  Create the gopaup file

-Now use nano to create a second file named `gopaup` in your `pauprun` directory.
-To do this, type `pwd` to make sure you are in the `pauprun` directory, then type `nano gopaup`.
+Now use nano to create a second file named _gopaup_ in your _pauprun_ directory.
+To do this, type `pwd` to make sure you are in the _pauprun_ directory, then type `nano gopaup`.
 This file should contain this text:

     #!/bin/bash
     #SBATCH --partition=mcbstudent